 What Relief Are TPS Holders Eligible For?

-When an individual is granted a TPS when finding eligible or who are found preliminarily eligible for TPS upon initial review of their cases, they may not be removed from the US.
+When an individual is granted a TPS when finding eligible or who are found preliminarily eligible for TPS upon initial review of their cases, may not be removed from the US.
 And they can obtain an employment authorization document (EAD) and may be granted travel authorization.

 After the individual is granted TPS, DHS may not detain them based on their immigration status.
 TPS gives a temporary benefit to stay and work in the US for foreign nationals but it does not lead to lawful permanent resident status or citizenship.